 - To elaborate, if the previous setup is still usable, the matter is as simple as extending the toilet drain pipe and water supply, resulting in a lower price.

 - The new location may mean the plumber can’t extend the drain pipe and ensure a code-compliant slope with proper drainage.
-When such problems arise, the plumber may have no choice but to move toilet drain
+When such problems arise, the plumber may have no choice but to move the toilet drain.

 - Installing one line of new drain pipe will set you back $690 on average, including the fee for both labor and materials.
 Similarly, the cost to move plumbing will be $730 for one line.